Clicky

 Dehydrating turkey that is pre-cooked and pre-sliced makes it an easy task.

-So off to the refrigerator.
-I took out a 9 oz. plastic tub of sliced Turkey I'd bought from Target Stores and managed to fit five slices of turkey, per tray.
-I also recommend Walmart and Publix brands for their sliced turkey too!
+In the image above, I used a 9 oz. plastic tub of sliced Turkey I'd bought from Target Stores and managed to fit five slices of turkey, per tray.
+I also recommend Walmart and Publix brands for their sliced turkey, too!

 Dehydrate turkey jerky?
 (Love the rhyming, LOL)